breatheco-de/content/src/content/lesson/what-is-http.md

 ---
 title: What is HTTP?
-subtitle: >-
-  HTTP stands for Hypertext Transfer Protocol.
-It is a set of communication rules that enables the flow of information over the World Wide Web (WWW).
-cover_local: ../../assets/images/http-0.png
-textColor: white
-date: '2020-10-19T16:36:31+00:00'
 tags:
   - HTTP
-status: published
 description: >-
   Learn about HTTP, the essential protocol for web communication.
-Discover how it works, request methods, and response codes in our comprehensive guide!
+Discover how it works, its request methods, and response codes.
+Click to explore!
 ---
 ## What is HTTP?